FelipeSoares1/CS50/README.md

 Understand the importance of data visualization.
 Know how different data types are encoded in visualizations.
 Select the most effective chart or graph based on the data being displayed.

 ### Part 4: [Classification Models by Alteryx](https://www.udacity.com/course/classification-models--ud978)
-You will use classification models, such as logistic regression, decision tree, forest, and boosted, to make predictions of binary and non-binary outcomes.
+Use classification models, such as logistic regression, decision tree, forest, and boosted, to make predictions of binary and non-binary outcomes.

 - Project: [Predicting Default Risk](https://github.com/FelipeSoares1/Predictive-Analytics-for-Business---Udacity-Nanodegree/blob/bb3018fe4def14ccfdec66ba6218347653d215df/Creditworthiness%20project.docx.pdf)